euswdwj/ONAP_Ericsson/README.md

 	sudo ansible-pull -U https://github.com/onap-ericsson/ONAP_Ericsson.git deploy/rancher.yml -vvv

 Execute below steps to create hosts using Rancher GUI:

-    1. On Rancher web interface create a host in Kubernetes environment --> copy script to clipboard
-	2. Run Kubernetes host sudo script on K8 instance
-	3. K8 is installed by Rancher.
-See host progress in Rancher - INFRASTRUCTURE - Hosts.
-	4. Monitor install progress by clicking on Kubernetes menu option.
-When you see >_CLI the K8 master is up

-Execute below command to setup ONAP Worker node ( repeat same command on other ONAP cluster node ):

-	sudo ansible-pull -U https://github.com/onap-ericsson/ONAP_Ericsson.git  deploy/onap_worker.yml -vvv

-Wait for the script to complete.

 Access Rancher server via web browser